 Man with autism to become first nonverbal graduate of UCLA

 Brown was diagnosed with autism when he was two years old, and will make history next month when he graduates as the first nonverbal student to not only attend UCLA but to also graduate from the university.
-The 24-year-old English major earned the university's highest writing honors.
+The 24-year-old English major earned the university's highest writing honors, according to CBS LA.

 While the journey was not easy, Brown said he achieved this amazing feat thanks to being organized and disciplined.
 He hopes his accomplishments prove that non-speakers should not be counted out.